-Breakfast club /After School club provision offers structure and support for our pupil premium children offering further opportunities for social interactions, development of listening and attention, communication and language along with personal, social and emotional development via opportunities for increased levels of resilience, independence and ability to play with others co-operatively.
+The use of games / puzzles to enhance lessons has ensured additional opportunities for social interactions, development of reciprocal speech and language as well as social skills Breakfast club /After School club provision offers structure and support for our pupil premium children offering further opportunities for social interactions, development of listening and attention, communication and language along with personal, social and emotional development via opportunities for increased levels of resilience, independence and ability to play with others cooperatively.

-Aspirational activities such as visitors to school and trips out has seen our children gaining an appreciation of others including authors, artists and sports personalities broadening their outlook and raising aspirations for our children.
+Aspirational activities such as visitors to school and trips out have seen our children gaining an appreciation of others including authors, artists and sports personalities broadening their outlook and raising aspirations for our children.